 STEP 3: Work with or Use the information!

 You could take this as a bonus step.
 After all, you created your digital mind map already.
 Still, it is good to stop one moment and look at this step as well.
 You see, most people create lots of mind maps, but they don’t actually use them.
 Their maps are just one-time things that they create and look at… and never update again.
 I advise you to create as few mind maps as possible, but update them as often as they need this.

 The result of this would be that you keep having a good overview in your information.
 Your maps will reflect what you know, where you are in your work, life or projects, and what you still need to do and know.

 Update the map

-Updating can be as simple as making the font of the information in the map smaller, give it a light grey colour, or use strikethrough letters for the text.
+Updating can be as simple as making the font of the information in the map smaller, giving it a light grey color, or using strikethrough letters for the text.
 Just as long as it is clear the information is no longer needed.
 You could even remove it completely.
 Often this is of course easier when you do this with information in the lowest levels of the map (because if you remove a higher level node, the nodes in lower levels are removed as well…

 Share the map

 Another thing you can do is share the map with other people.
 Give them access to the map (co-workers or team members who need the planning mind map), or share notes with fellow students.
 Or you could even upload it to the Biggerplate community!

 Export the map